Awful/Awful.app/Pods/Pods-acknowledgements.markdown

 ## ImgurAnonymousAPIClient

-ImgurHTTPClient is in the public domain.
+ImgurAnonymousAPIClient is in the public domain.

 ## JLRoutes